ethan-kwan/info474-winter26--Team-Emerald-City-Route-Artists/README.md

 	- `window.Renderer.setData(manager, rawData)` — preprocess and attach layout/data to the manager.
 	- `window.Renderer.draw(p, manager, activeIndex, progress)` — called each p5 frame to draw visuals based on current state.

+Note on visual organization
+- This project uses a small delegator (`js/sketches/sketch_renderer.js`) that calls into optional per-viz modules under `js/sketches/viz/` when available.
+If you add new visual modules, expose a global object with a `draw(p, manager, ai, progress)` function and load the script before `sketch_renderer.js` in `index.html`.

 Note: `Renderer.setData` may return a Promise when it performs an async load (e.g., when given a URL or when loading the default TSV).
 The sketch manager exposes an `api.ready` Promise that resolves once data/layout are available.

 - Sketch API (returned by `startP5` and exposed as `window.__sketchAPI`):